Press "Enter" to skip to content

 Research Findings

-The Everyday Decisions research explores how capacity law works in the everyday lives of disabled people.
-Reports from the original Everyday Decisions project and a follow-up study into Supported Will-Making can be downloaded from this page.
-Contact Us for more information about this research, or for printed copies of any of the reports on this page.
+This website reports findings from a series of interlinked research projects about how capacity law works in the everyday lives of disabled people.
+Reports from the four interlinked research projects (Everyday Decisions, Supported Will-Making, CLARITY and COALITION) can be downloaded from this page.
+Contact Us for more information about this research, or for print copies of any of the reports on this page.
 If you need the reports in a different format to make them more accessible to you, please get in touch and we will do our best to help.

 CLARiTY Project Report